aravind-ranger/Vizhi_teams/README.md

-# 🚀 Vizhi Teams - Employee Work Portal
+# 🚀 Vizhi Teams - Work Management Portal

 Vizhi Teams is a premium, full-stack employee management and productivity portal.
 It is designed to streamline team collaboration, track attendance, and manage projects through an intuitive, highly interactive dashboard.